directvt/vtm/doc/embedded-object-protocol.md

 1. Scan the OSC string for `key=value` pairs.
 2. Locate the document boundaries by finding the first `<tag` and the last `</tag>`.
 3. Extract the document body and resume parsing attributes from the remaining string segments.
+4. The top-left corner of the object's rectangle is anchored to the current cursor position.
-4. The transformation pipeline (`flip`, `mirror`, `rotate`) is execution-order dependent based on their sequence in the attributes string.
+5. The transformation pipeline (`flip`, `mirror`, `rotate`) is execution-order dependent based on their sequence in the attributes string.

 #### Extensibility